abhinavda/att_bill_calculator/README.md

 # att_bill_calculator

-This needs to run from command line after getting the git project.
-This could be implemented in crontab for monthly updates.
+Run the script from command line after cloning the git project.
+Script can be implemented in crontab for monthly updates.

 Use : python check_att_website.py [username] [userpassword] [main_account_user_name]